Catalan Americans

-The Catalan or Catalonian ancestry is identified with the code 204 in the 2000 U.S. Census, with the name Catalonian, which is in the group 200-299 Hispanic categories (including Spain).
-A total of 1,738 individuals who received the long-form Census questionnaire (which is given to 1 in 6 households) self-identified as Catalan Americans.
+The Catalan or Catalonian ancestry is identified with the code 204 in the 2000 U.S. census, with the name Catalonian, A total of 1,738 individuals who received the long-form Census questionnaire (which is given to 1 in 6 households) self-identified as Catalan Americans.
 In the same survey 1,660 people aged 5 or older indicated being able to speak the Catalan language, also with the name Catalonian.
 Because the long-form samples a sixth of the population, that figure puts the estimate of Catalan speakers in the US in 2000 at around 10,000 people.
-However, 22,047 people born in Catalonia live in the United States of America.
+However, 22,047 people born in Catalonia live in the United States.

-Catalonians self-identify as White American or Hispanic American.
-However, in the U.S. Census white (along with black, Asian, and such) is defined as a "racial" category and Hispanic/Latino as an "ethnic" category so it is possible to identify as both.
+Some of Catalonians self-identify as White American rather than Hispanic Americans.